-Music is a good choice for girls who play an instrument or take singing lessons as it fits well with any combination of subjects and provides a course involving practical and analytical skills.
+Music is a good choice for pupils who play an instrument or take singing lessons as it fits well with any combination of subjects and provides a course involving practical and analytical skills.

 AS and Advanced level Music are offered in Years 12 and 13.
 Music A level is essential for those wanting to do a music degree.
-Music is also highly regarded as an academic qualification for entry to other University courses, for example medical courses.
+Music is also highly regarded as an academic qualification for entry to other University courses.